How to Stay Close to Teenage Grandchildren

-Here’s some better news, a close relationship with your teen grandchildren is beneficial to the emotional health of you and your grandchild!
+Here’s some good news, a close relationship with your teen grandchildren is beneficial to the emotional health of you and your grandchild!

 Little adorable four-year old’s grow up to be pre-teens and teenagers.
 What used to feel so easy can suddenly feel difficult.